 If you want to excel in golf, you’ve gotta have a strong drive and accurate putt.
 That’s the best place to start.
 Want to write?
 Increase your words-per-minute (WPM) and learn to type without looking at your keyboard.
 Want to code?
-You’re going to spend plenty of time debugging, so you better get comfortable with it!
+You’ll spend plenty of time debugging, so you better get comfortable with it!

-Entrepreneurs understand this idea.
-Running a business requires you to be good at sales, marketing, management, and negotiation (to name a few!).
-Freelancing is similar.
+Entrepreneurs get this concept.
+Running a business requires you to be good at sales, negotiation, persuasion, and time management.
+FYI: freelancing is similar.
 It’s like “entrepreneurship with training wheels.”
-Freelancers aren’t taking as much of a risk, but they still need to know how to sell themselves.
+Freelancers aren’t taking as much of a risk; but nonetheless, they need to be skilled in the same areas.

 Make learning a priority.

 The greatest advice in the world can’t help you until you implement it.
-If you’re serious about learning a new skill, follow these steps right now:
+If you really want to learn a new skill, follow these five steps right now:

 - Make a list of all the ways skill acquisition will benefit your life